 Product Line: There are plenty of products by Weleda, but there seems to be just one product in the Skin Food line.

 How to Use: Twice a day as a typical gel cleanser.
-Avoid applying around eyes.
+Avoid applying around the eyes.

-• Vichy Normaderm Sain Correcteur Anti-Imperfections Hydration 24h is a daily moisturizer that helps to improve skin imperfections associated with acne, such as dark spots and clogged pores.
+• Vichy Normaderm Hydrating Care is a daily moisturizer that helps to improve skin imperfections associated with acne, such as dark spots and clogged pores.

-• Vichy Normaderm Anti-Age Sain Surfacant is a day cream designed for people in their 30s who still have acne but already started developing first wrinkles.
+• Vichy Normaderm Anti-Age Sain Surfactant is a day cream designed for people in their 30s who still have acne but already started developing first wrinkles.

 How to Use: Apply a half an hour before sun exposure and reapply every 1-2 hours.

-Product Line: The Photoderma Line features a huge range of sunscreen products ranging from SPF 15 to SPF 100.
+Product Line: The Photoderm Line features a huge range of sunscreen products ranging from SPF 15 to SPF 100.

 * * * * *